ssakharkar/wine-quality-prediction/README.md

 **Table 2: Macro Precision Test Results for Red Wine**

-As seen in Tables 1 and 2 as well as Figure 5, regression models perform better on the red wine test set than classification models.
-Although the macro precision of SVR is close to the classifiers' scories, linear regression is the highest-scoring model by far.
+As seen in Tables 1-2 and Figures 5-6, regression models perform better on the red wine test set than classification models.
+Although the macro precision of SVR is close to the classifiers' scores, linear regression is the highest-scoring model by far.
 This suggests that there is more of a linear relationship between the chemical properties of red wine and its perceived quality.
 We also see that model-based feature selection with LinearSVR doesn't improve performance and can drastically hurt linear regression's macro precision.

 ### White Wine